 In the United States guayule latex extraction is carried out by the Yulex corporation, which has been licensed by the U.S. Department of Agriculture to use extraction technology developed by the Agricultural Research Service (ARS), part of the Department of Agriculture.
 The name "Yulex" was created by a contraction of the words "guayule" and "latex".

 Rubber gloves made from guayule latex were approved for public use by the FDA (Food and Drug Administration) in the United States in 2008.
 The FDA acknowledges that laboratory tests show that people with allergies to Para rubber latex do not react to guayule latex, and carefully says that guayule gloves "may" be a safer alternative for "some" people with a sensitivity to traditional latex.
-However, it won't allow the term "hypoallergenic" to be used on any types of medical gloves.
+It won't allow the term hypoallergenic to be used on any types of medical gloves, however.
 Guayule may be most valuable when used to produce medical devices that are used internally, such as catheters.

 Some scientists feel that more tests need to be done to prove that guayule latex is completely hypoallergenic.
-They may never be able to be prove that guayule rubber - or any material - is hypoallergenic for absolutely everybody.
+They may never be able to be prove that guayule rubber—or any other material—is hypoallergenic for absolutely everybody.

 Latex Allergy Symptoms

 One reason why guayule may be very useful is that a severe allergy to Para rubber latex can be deadly.
 Latex gloves can cause symptoms in someone with a latex allergy, but so can other objects made of latex, including some balloons, elastic bands, some types of first aid tape. and Halloween masks.

 A mild latex allergy can cause itching, skin redness, and hives where the latex product touched the skin.
 More severe responses include typical allergy symptoms such as sneezing, a runny nose, itchy eyes, a sore throat, wheezing, and coughing.